AreaDean of STEM | Faculty

 - Associate Member, Sigma Xi: The Scientific Research Society

 - Stott, NL, MR Abreu, BE Cates, BM Dillard, BR Foster, MJ Haskett, JC Lee, HG Simoes, TP Spivey, RS Bowen.
 Prolonged effects of estrogen on physical activity levels following orchidectomy.
-Medicine and Science in Sports and Exercise. [in preparation].
+Medicine and Science in Sports and Exercise.
+50(8):1588-1595, 2018.

 - Cates, BE, BM Dillard, BR Foster, SV Patterson, TP Spivey, EB Combs, RS Bowen.
 Effects of varying doses of estrogen and caudal pressure on wheel running in orchidectomized male mice.
-Journal of Applied Physiology. [in preparation].
+Physiological Reports.
+6(11):e13730, 2018.

 - Bowen, RS, BE Cates, EB Combs, BM Dillard, JT Epting, BR Foster, SV Patterson, TP Spivey.
 Stabilization of the wheel running phenotype in mice.
 Physiology and Behavior.
 155:149-156, 2016.